stevenrskelton/stevenrskelton.github.io/_posts/2013-07-25-ostrich-not-just-for-stats-also-for-thrift-api-documentation.md

 any [Finagle](http://twitter.github.io/finagle/) ([Apache Thrift](http://thrift.apache.org/)) implementation.
 At its core it uses an extremely lightweight `com.sun.net.httpserver.HttpServer` to handle JSON and HTML requests.

-Consider using the built in Ostrich stats server to host your Thrift API documentation.
+Consider using the built-in Ostrich stats server to host your Thrift API documentation.

 One easy way to publish your API is to publish you Thrift files.
 Under the JVM, it’s as easy as moving them to the `/resources` folder.
 Also included in the standard Thrift code generator is the ability to generate html – a